jung-chang/codehealth/content/posts/good-error-messages.md

 {{< /green-code >}}

 Overall, error messages are meant to aid understanding of the problem and help arrive at a solution.
-They should be **clear and concise** as well as **simple yet comprehensive**.
+They should be **clear and concise** and **simple yet comprehensive**.

 {{% tldr %}}

 Considerations when writing good error messages:

-1. Use clear and concise error messages to provide enough information to help diagnose the error.
+1. Use clear and concise error messages to present information to help diagnose the error.
-2. Include helpful pointers and suggestions that provide more context to the problem space.
+2. Include helpful pointers and suggestions that provide context to the problem space.
 3. Prioritize clarity and keep language consistent to avoid confusion.

 {{% /tldr %}}